Utah rallies to beat Washington State 45-28 in season finale

 Jayden De Laura threw for 204 yards, a touchdown, and an interception to lead the Cougars.
 Max Borghi added 95 yards and a touchdown on the ground.
 Washington State (1-3, 1-3) closed the 2020 season with its third straight loss.

-Lisk breathed new life into Utah’s offense after Benchley got benched late in the second quarter.
-He led Utah on three straight second-half touchdown drives to erase a 21-point deficit.
-Jordan scored twice on the three drives and tied it at 28 with 12:01 left when he bounced outside on fourth-and-2 and sprinted 33 yards untouched down the sideline for the score.
+Lisk breathed new life into Utah’s offense after Bentley got benched late in the second quarter.
+He led Utah on three straight second-half touchdown drives that brought the Utes even with the Cougars at 28-all.
+Jordan scored twice on the three drives and tied it with 12:01 left when he bounced outside on fourth-and-2 and sprinted 33 yards untouched down the sideline for the score.

+“I just knew it was time to go,” Lisk said.
+“The biggest thing is these guys on this team trust me and I trust them.
+There was never a doubt.
+We just needed to go out and execute.”

 Washington State committed turnovers on its final four drives to open the door for Utah to take the lead and complete an improbable comeback.